Essential amino acids. Valin. Daily norm. Valine deficiency Which foods contain valine?

 • strengthens the immune system.

-Daily requirement and rate
+Daily requirement and norm

-About excess and lack
+About excess and deficiency

 Excess